-1.2.
-Rough sleeping partners
+5.2 Rough sleeping partners

-Serveco: Delivers the reactive outreach support in the borough.
+- Serveco: Delivers the reactive outreach support in the borough.
 The workers help in identifying and verifying rough sleepers.
-They also deliver night concierge service in Gravesham council's support accommodation provision.

-Porchlight

-Delivers the harm reduction outreach staff who work intensively with those who have an identified substance/alcohol misuse issue.

-Gravesend Methodist Church Community Centre

-Operates a daytime hub for homeless guests on Monday, Wednesday, and Friday between 10am -12 noon.

-Gravesham Sanctuary

-Operates a day centre for those facing homelessness, providing a point of contact and safe space.
-They also provide supported accommodation for those working with the Rough sleeping team.

-Police, Probation, and other emergency services

-Provide updates on those who are due out of prison or who have been arrested and/or charged.

-Lighthouse Counselling

-Provides counselling sessions to our rough sleepers, those in supported accommodation or in settled accommodation moved on by the RSI.
-The sessions support our clients to process difficult and traumatic experiences.

-Gravesham Borough Council Housing Needs team

-Refers client who do not meet the criteria for temporary accommodation and may be at risk of rough sleeping.
-Also refers clients who have vulnerabilities and require support.

-Change Grow Live

-Works with our clients to help reduce the intake of drugs and/or alcohol.

-North Kent Mind

-Delivers the mental health support in Gravesham council supported accommodation provision for rough sleepers with support needs.
+Also delivers night concierge service in Gravesham council's support accommodation provision. - Porchlight: Delivers the harm reduction outreach staff who work intensively with those who have an identified substance/alcohol misuse issue. - Gravesend Methodist Church Community Centre: Operates a daytime hub for homeless guests on Monday, Wednesday and Friday between 10am -12 noon. - Gravesham Sanctuary: Operates a day centre for those facing homelessness, providing a point of contact and safe space. - Police and Probation: Provide updates on those who are due out of prison or who have been arrested and/or charged. - House of Mercy: Runs a day centre that caters to homeless individuals, offering hot drinks, sandwiches, and soup.
+They also offer guidance on benefits and housing, as well as directing clients to other appropriate agencies.
+Readily accepts referrals for accommodating clients with minimal support requirements. - Lighthouse Counselling: Provides counselling sessions to our rough sleepers, those in supported accommodation or in settled accommodation moved on by the RSI.
+The sessions support our clients to process difficult and traumatic experiences. - Gravesham Borough Council Housing Needs team: Refers client who do not meet the criteria for temporary accommodation and may be at risk of rough sleeping.
+Also refers clients who have vulnerabilities and require support. - Change Grow Live: Works with our clients to help reduce the intake of drugs and/or alcohol. - North Kent Mind: Delivers the mental health support in Gravesham council supported accommodation provision for rough sleepers with support needs.
 Support is offered to tenants to overcome their vulnerabilities and be ready for independent accommodation.

-Adult Social Care

-Working in Partnership with the homelessness team and the rough sleeping team to identify clients with care support needs.

-1.3.
-Rough sleeping support and assistance
+5.3 Rough sleeping support and assistance